 Jack: (reading sign) "'...to win be the last survivor and return to claim the Tower of *CENSORED*' ... huh, I guess you can't say 'pimps' on a sign in Minecraft."

-Take That, Audience!: VS episode 35 baits the viewers into think Michael and Ray were going to play Pokémon X and Y, which was something people had been begging for, before declaring that doing so would be boring to watch and showing off the real game.note Also counts as a Take That to Nintendo for their Content ID ownership claims.
+- Take That, Audience!: VS episode 35 baits the viewers into think Michael and Ray were going to play Pokémon X and Y, which was something people had been begging for, before declaring that doing so would be boring to watch and showing off the real game.note

-We Are Struggling Together: Anytime they play a game and are not on the same team but are still trying to accomplish the same goal, officially or unofficially.
+- We ARE Struggling Together: Anytime they play a game and are not on the same team but are still trying to accomplish the same goal, officially or unofficially.
 Sometimes it happens even when they are on the same team.
+A prime example is Let's Play Super Mario Wii U, which can be described as a complete clusterfuck of Gavin, Michael, Ray, and Jack unintentionally hindering each other (and Geoff intentionally hindering all of them).
 As Ryan put it at the start of the Call of Duty: Black Ops 2 Zombies Let's Play:

 Ryan: "Even when we're 'working together' we're still pretty dangerous to each other, so what difference does it make?"